zxdvd/blog/content/kubernetes/scheduling strategy overview.md

         * requiredDuringSchedulingIgnoredDuringExecution
         * preferredDuringSchedulingIgnoredDuringExecution
         * requiredDuringSchedulingRequiredDuringExecution (planned)
-    - anti-affinity can used to exclude nodes
+    - anti-affinity can used to exclude nodes with some kinds of pods
     - support logical operations AND, OR
     - support multiple matching operators like `In`, `NotIn`, `Exists`, `DoesNotExist`, `Gt`, `Lt`

+For node, there is only `affinity` while for pod it has both `affinity` and `anti-affinity`.
-The `affinity` and `anti-affinity` can be used to nodes and pods.
-So there are `nodeAffinity`, `nodeAntiAffinity`, `podAffinity` and `podAntiAffinity`.
+So there are `nodeAffinity`, `podAffinity` and `podAntiAffinity`.

-### nodeAffinity and nodeAntiAffinity
+### nodeAffinity
-`nodeAffinity` and `nodeAntiAffinity` are used to define that whether the pods can be scheduled to nodes based on labels on each node.
+`nodeAffinity` are used to define that whether the pods can be scheduled to nodes based on labels on each node.

 A example from official document: